 A Nest Thermostat is an excellent tool for keeping your home comfortable, regardless of the season or weather.
-With a range of features and programs designed for maximum efficiency, convenience and comfort, a Nest Thermostat is an excellent choice to help you manage your energy use — lowering your monthly bills in the process.
+With features designed around maximizing efficiency, convenience and comfort, a Nest Thermostat is an easy way to manage your energy use — saving you money in the process.

-That’s why more homeowners are considering adding devices like a Nest to their homes.
-To add one to your home, call your nearest expert for smart thermostat installation in Newton.
+That’s why more people are looking to add devices like a Nest to their homes.
+To add one to your home, reach out to an expert for smart thermostat installation in Newton.

-With everything from automatic scheduling to monitoring your home’s energy efficiency, Nest is designed to make home climate control effortless.
+With everything from automatic scheduling to monitoring your home’s energy efficiency, Nest makes securing your sense of comfort effortless.

 1. How to Reset a Nest Thermostat

 • Reset: A reset erases some or all of your settings.
-For the most part, homeowners will perform a reset when they’re moving to a new home and bringing the thermostat with them, or if they just want to erase their personal information from the Nest before leaving it behind for the next resident.
+For the most part, homeowners will perform a reset as they're moving into a new house and bringing the thermostat with them, or if they are moving out and want to erase any personal details from the Nest before leaving it behind for the next resident.

-If you want to perform a reset, first write down your temperature settings so you have them if they get erased.
-Next, locate Settings -> Equipment and write down the details about your system wires, heating type and safety temperature settings.
+To initiate a reset, it doesn't hurt to write down current temperature settings so you have them if they get erased.
+Next, go to Settings -> Equipment and write down the details about your system wires, heating type and safety temperature settings.

-• Schedule: This reset setting clears your entire temperature schedule—including for your hot water, if you have that programmed into your Nest.
-With this option, you’ll be given the chance to plan out a new schedule or wait while your Nest learns your schedule.
+• Schedule: This reset setting clears any info about your temperature schedule—including for your hot water, if you have that programmed into your Nest.
+If you choose this, you’ll need to create a new schedule or wait while your Nest learns your schedule.

-• Network: By selecting a network reset, it erases connection info and your Nest can no longer connect to Wi-Fi.
-Use this option if you want your Nest to forget your Wi-Fi password.
+• Network: By selecting a network reset, it will remove all your network information and your Nest is disconnected from Wi-Fi.
+It also forgets your Wi-Fi password.

 2. How to Connect Nest Thermostat to Wi-Fi